dansteeves68/dotfiles/README.md

 Reminder: Edit config in kitty using Command-, and reload the config after using Ctrl-Cmd-,

+### Helix

+Using programs.helix, but config via `ln -s ~/.config/helix ~/dotfiles/helix`.
+Mostly because for now I don't want the hassle of rebuilding as I build this out.
+Maybe move to nix params later.

 ### Moom

 Todo: Add link for preferences folder?